-The best city in the world has inspired some of the most memorable music ever written and recorded.
-From Sinatra’s “New York, New York” to Jay Z’s “Empire State of Mind,” songs about New York City span genres and generations.
+The city that's called The Big Apple has inspired some of the most memorable music ever written and recorded.
+From Frank Sinatra’s “New York, New York” to Jay-Z's “Empire State of Mind,” songs about New York City span genres and generations.

 "New York, New York" by Frank Sinatra

-Still, with Alicia Keys’ awe-inspiring chorus, the track’s excellent production, and Jay Z’s aptitude for rhyming about his hometown, there are few better ways to get bar patrons celebrating their city than playing this song loudly.
-You can tell by his attitude, Jay Z is most definitely from New York.
+Still, with Alicia Keys’s awe-inspiring chorus, the track’s excellent production, and Jay-Z's aptitude for rhyming about his hometown, there are few better ways to get bar patrons celebrating their city than playing this song loudly.
+You can tell by his attitude, Jay-Z is most definitely from New York.

 "Talkin’ New York" by Bob Dylan

 On the second track off his 1962 debut self-titled album, Bob Dylan quite literally talks about “New York town” and plays the harmonica and guitar in a classic folk progression.
 He sings about coming to New York, the cold winters, coffeehouses in Greenwich Village, and how one man told him he sounded “like a hillbilly.”

 Dylan also talks about the downside of NYC living, similar to his “Hard Times in New York Town,” in which he comments about urban poverty, social isolation, and the difficulty of moving from the country to the city.

 "53rd & 3rd" by The Ramones